 The guests are mostly a middle-aged crowd from northern and western Europe, the type that still dresses for dinner.
 The rooms are tastefully decorated, with a view of the golf course.
 Unfortunately, the walls are rather thin, so it is probably not suited for your romantic getaway.

-The hotel is literally located between the 17th and 18th hole, ie a good base for a round of golf or two.
+The hotel is located between the 17th and 18th hole, i.e. an excellent base for a round of golf or two.
 A few kilometres from the hotel are endless white sandy beaches and a promenade with several restaurants.
-During our stay in November, it was particularly quiet.
+During our stay in November, it was unusually quiet.
 I suppose it is a lot busier in summer.

 You can take a bicycle on the ferry which crosses over to Portuguese Algarve.
 The ferry runs every hour (till 19.00 hours) from the Spanish port of Ayamonte to Vila Real de Santo Antonio in Portugal.
 A single ticket costs € 1.55 per person and for the bike you have to pay € 1.15.

-Once on the other side, you will find a nice little town.
+Once on the other side, you will find a beautiful little town.
 From Vila Real de Santo Antonio it is a few kilometres cycling to picturesque Castro Marim, which has two castles.

 Rio Tinto mines

 - Near the northeastern border of the province of Huelva, a bizarre moonscape appears.
 The site was created by a joint effort between nature and man.
-The minerals, iron and copper, in the Rio Tinto, or Red River, produced the typical colour, sculpting of the landscape was done by miners.
+The minerals, iron and copper, in the Rio Tinto, or Red River, produced the typical colour, miners did sculpting of the landscape.

 A visit to the Rio Tinto mining complex will take you the best part of a day: the museum, the mines and the railroad can also be visited separately.
 The ride in a vintage train takes approximately one and a half hours.